 There is no precise definition of integration in the literature.
 It is not a property of a single tool but it should have relationship with other tools in the environment [12].
-Integration can be categorized into five kinds: (i) platform, related with framework services; (ii) presentation, concerned with user interaction; (iii) data, using information in the tools; (iv) control, mechanism for tool communication and interoperation;(v) process, related to roles of tools in the systems [12, 13].
 The aim of integration is to transform multiple tools into one useful and flexible environment for building communities and to provide multi-functional services to the users.
 We aim to build such a flexible mechanism by using an integration model on top of Web 2.0 technologies.

-The model should have the following capabilities: (i) Tagging and linking of people through uploading and downloading of information; (ii) Sharing information; (iii) Supporting scientific research community; (iii) Integrating the new tools as they are generated in a specific area; (iv) Providing a dynamic environment in which the user can benefit from the capabilities of different tools; (v) Allowing rich content.
+The model should have the following capabilities: (i) Tagging and linking of people through uploading and downloading of information; (ii) Sharing information; (iii) Supporting scientific research community; (iv) Integrating the new tools as they are generated in a specific area; (v) Providing a dynamic environment in which the user can benefit from the capabilities of different tools; (vi) Allowing rich content.